python-discord/code-jam-11-qualifier/README.md

         - "pig" → "igpay", "latin" → "atinlay"
         - "friends" → "iendsfray"
         - "eat" → "eatway"
-    - Your program should be able to piglatin a quote regardless if it is lower case or uppet case
+    - Your program should be able to piglatin a quote regardless if it is lower case or upper case
     - After the quote is tranformed it should Sentence Case the quote (first letter of the first word is capitalized)
     - Do not transform any words if the entire quote cannot be transformed
     - If no words can be transformed, raise a `ValueError` error with the following message `"Quote was not modified"`.

 ### **The Task**

 We would like you to complete the `Quote`class that will contain the relevant information.
-You must implement the `__str__` dunder for the Quote class and the `create_variant` method.
+You must implement the `__str__` dunder for the Quote class and the `_create_variant` method.

 You also will be responsible for writing the `run_command` function and ensure the function can complete what the docstring states.